How Much Does a Bathroom Renovation Cost in the UK?

 If you’re having a new shower fitted then the cost ranges from £50 for a basic electric model up to £2,000 and more for a power shower with high-end fittings.
 On average though the cost comes in at anything from £100 up to £500.

-It’s possible these days to buy a hybrid bath/shower if your bathroom is on the small side and you’re keen to keep costs down.
+It’s possible to buy a hybrid bath/shower if your bathroom is on the small side and you’re keen to keep costs down.

 Manual showers are the basic models.
 They’re fitted with a moveable hose and spray attached to a wall unit and equipped with a temperature control.
 You can expect to pay around £50 for a basic model.

-A Thermostatic mixer shower, which costs from £125, comes with the thermostat built in so that the temperature can adjust itself if water is being used somewhere else in the house.
+A Thermostatic mixer shower, which costs from £125, comes with a thermostat built in so that the temperature can adjust itself if water is being used somewhere else in the house.

 You can buy a power shower from £150 but this won’t work with a combi boiler.
-For a more luxurious showering experience you can pay anything fom £250 and more.
-For this you’ll get a digital shower fitted with LED lighting and various jet sprays and shower heads.
+For a more luxurious showering experience, you can pay anything from £250 and more.
+For this, you’ll get a digital shower fitted with LED lighting and various jet sprays and shower heads.

 A shower tray will add around £60 to the cost (for a basic version).